Skip to main content

 HAVING AVG(order_total) > 200;

-This returns only the regions where the average order total is greater than 200.
+This query returns regions where the average order total exceeds 200.

 Summary: When to Use Each